aurora-is-near/doc.aurora.dev/docs/getting-started/network-endpoints.md

 #### WSS

-The Mainnet Webscoket endpoint is at: `wss://mainnet.aurora.dev`
+The Mainnet Websocket endpoint is at: `wss://mainnet.aurora.dev`

 ### Testnet